elenanesi/the_fairy_codemother/README.md

 # INTRO

-The script has 2 arguments: headless mode and number of sessions.\n
+The script has 2 arguments: headless mode and number of sessions.

 Eg: if the script is called as:
 	python simulate_users.py 0 4